jaem-seo/AI_tokamak_control/README.md

   <img src="https://user-images.githubusercontent.com/46472432/166656005-c37156f7-a7a4-4e2c-b714-e0a6319387f7.png">
 </p>

-- Slide the toggles in the right side to change the target state and press the "AI control" button (it takes a bit).
+- Slide the toggles on the right to change the targets and click the "AI control" button (it takes tens of seconds).
 - Then, the AI will design the tokamak operation trajectory to achieve the given target in 4 s.

 # 2. Real-time feedback target tracking
 - Open the GUI.
-It takes a bit depending on your environment.
+It takes a bit (tens of secconds) depending on your environment.
 ```
 $ python rt_control_v2.py
 ```